-Asian shares mixed; election results buoy India, Australia
+World shares mixed with no easing of China-US trade dispute

 “We continue to expect the Japanese economy to expand only modestly in 2019, with growth constrained by weak exports and a deceleration in capital spending,” Stefan Angrick of Oxford Economics said in a research note.
 “The recent escalation in trade tensions will further weigh on momentum in 2019-2020.”

-Markets in Shanghai and Hong Kong fell back in the absence of any positive updates on the trade standoff between the U.S. and China.
+Markets in Shanghai and Hong Kong fell back given the lack of any news of progress on resolving the tariffs war between Washington and Beijing.

 Elsewhere in Asia, South Korea’s Kospi was flat at 2,055.71.
 Shares rose in Taiwan and Indonesia, while markets were closed for public holidays in Thailand, Malaysia and Singapore .